nathan-mahynski/nathan-mahynski.github.io/_notes/deep_learning.md

  * [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)
  * [Harvard's Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)

 Embeddings are a way to perform sensible dimensionality reduction for neural networks.
 There are a number of interpretations and explanations - the notebooks below goes through several of them.
 Embeddings are critical to represeting categorical variables as continuous ones in an efficient manner.
 Usually tabular data is best modeled with conventional machine learning tools like tree ensembles, but if the data includes high cardinality categorical variables or raw data (e.g., text or images) neural networks are usually a better choice.
+Also, they form the basis of collaborative filtering (recommendation system) which is helpful to discover latent factors underlying similarity between categories.
 * [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nathan-mahynski/nathan-mahynski.github.io/blob/public/_notes/deep_learning/embeddings.ipynb)

 General resources: